gloveboxes/Connecting-Particle-Photon-to-Azure-IoT-Hub/README.md

 2. Install [Particle CLI](https://docs.particle.io/tutorials/developer-tools/cli/) tools

-3. Updating your Particle Photon over the Air (OTA) is easiest if your device is already connected to the Particle Cloud.
+3. Updating your Particle Photon over the Air (OTA) is the easiest option if your device is already connected to the Particle Cloud.
 For more information see [Upgrading and downgrading Particle Device OS](https://community.particle.io/t/upgrading-and-downgrading-particle-device-os/43660).

 4. If **upgrading** to firmware 6.3
     ```bash